ebenh/django-flex-user/docs/source/oauth.rst

         ]

     .. note::
-        At present, the only OAuth providers :mod:`django_flex_user` provides built-in support are Facebook and Google.
+        At present, the only OAuth providers :mod:`django_flex_user` provides built-in support for are Facebook and Google.

         If you want to add support for additional OAuth providers, extend the corresponding backend in :mod:`social_core.backends` and override its :meth:`get_user_details` method.
 (See